Google Workspace

 Input field Description

-GCP project service account email The email address of the service account
+GCP project service account email Enter the service account's email address.

-User email The email address of the user account to impersonate.
-Workato will perform actions on behalf of the impersonated email via the authenticated service account
+User email Enter the email address of the user account to impersonate.
+Workato will perform actions on behalf of the impersonated email through the authenticated service account.

 • admin.directory.user